Azeng95/MitoSeek/README.md

                         Default = 500
 -QC                     Produce QC result, (--noQC to turn off and -QC to turn on)
                         Default = on
--samtools[samtools]     Tell where is the samtools program
+-samtools[samtools]     Location of the samtools program
                         Default = your mitoseek directory/Resources/samtools/samtools
--bwa [bwa]              Tell where is the bwa program
+-bwa [bwa]              Location of the bwa program
                         Default = your mitoseek directory/Resources/bwa-0.7.5a/bwa
--bwaindex [bwaindex]    Tell where is the bwa index of non-mitochondrial human genome
+-bwaindex [bwaindex]    Location of the bwa index of the rCRS reference genome
                         Default = your mitoseek directory/Resources/bwa-0.7.5a/rCRS/rCRS.fa
 -advance                Ensures that mitochondrial genome is aligned to rCRS and not hg19, two step process:
 			1) Initially extract mitochrodrial reads from a bam file
 			2) Remapping those reads to the rCRS.
 			Advanced extraction needs -bwaindex option.
 			Default = off.